 Patterns is often listed with a sub-title on its poster (“… of Power!”) that isn’t on the film itself.
 The power is palpable in the way Everett Sloane runs his company, which functions like a corporate fiefdom.
-From the elevator operators to the interplay of the executive secretaries, all business activities are dictated with a rigid ceremony, like the command rituals on a Naval vessel.
-There are ‘official’ reasons for everything, and real reasons underneath; one can’t let rumors get started that might hurt the company’s image and give the competition ideas.
+From the elevator operators to the interplay of the executive secretaries, all business activities follow rigid ceremony, like the command rituals on a Naval vessel.
+There are ‘official’ reasons for everything, and real reasons underneath; one can’t let rumors get started that might hurt the company’s image or give the competition ideas.
 Ramsey reserves the right to hand out ulcers to execs that he feels aren’t pulling their weight.
-Staples has been brought in not to collect a reward, but because Ramsey expects him to tear into every aspect of the business, making things more efficient, improving the product and intimidating the competition.
+Ramsey expects Staples to tear into every aspect of the business, making things more efficient, improving the product and intimidating the competition.

-In a way Patterns is more ambitious than the other main contenders Gray Flannel Suit and Executive Suite, entertainments that in general uphold the status quo.
+In a way Patterns is more daring than the other main contenders Gray Flannel Suit and Executive Suite, entertainments that in general uphold the status quo.
 Serling’s teleplay challenges us to decide whether he’s criticizing the way Walter Ramsey does business, or celebrating it.
 In Gray Flannel Suit, mid-level advertising executive Gregory Peck is just a softie unwilling to be elevated into the higher company levels, because he’ll lose contact with his family, which is more important to him than a new car and bigger salary.
-Good luck Greg, for in real companies one isn’t always allowed to find a comfortable level and stay there.
+Good luck Greg, for real companies don’t allow executives to find a comfortable level and stay there.
 You either keep moving up or you’re replaced, more likely than not by your own assistant, who can be pressured to cover your workload at a fraction of your salary.

-The dynamics of the rat race isn’t a simple matter of cream rising, as shown in the furniture company in Executive Suite, where go-getter William Holden finds himself competing against a pack of knaves and unsuitables that avoid decisions like the plague.
+The dynamics of the rat race isn’t a simple matter of cream rising.
+In the furniture company in Executive Suite, go-getter William Holden finds himself competing against a pack of knaves that avoid decisions like the plague.
 His only competition is Fredric March’s unpopular Little Napoleon type, who is easily toppled from his perch.
 Holden’s tough guy exec proves his mettle in dramatic fashion, by tearing apart one of his company’s chairs, to prove that March’s notion of making the goods cheap and shoddy will backfire and cause the company to lose market share.
 We’re surprised that Holden keeps his shirt on while doing this, but maybe he’d project too much testosterone into the room if it were off.
 He’s basically Alexander the Great, hacking the Gordian Knot in twain.
 Move over, you wimp test pilots, and let an executive pass.

 Okay, that’s an exaggeration, but I use it to show the relative superiority of Rod Serling’s Patterns.
 The company is in good shape and Ramsey only wants to maintain the cutting edge that will keep it on top.
 He knows egos are involved.
 The other executives aren’t charlatans or weak sisters, but they don’t come to the aid of Bill Briggs because they know it will do no good.
 ‘Tis the Law of the Jungle and Briggs is in the way.
-These men might not be test pilots, they might not die every day, but those found wanting must leave to become miserable middle managers somewhere, live in apartments and deal with resentful wives that consider them losers.
+These men might not be test pilots, they might not die every day, but those found wanting must exit and become miserable middle managers somewhere.
+They’ll live in apartments and deal with resentful wives that consider them losers.
 That’s 1956; today there are few middle managers, no army of secretaries, no elevator starters.
 Today’s executives will find themselves unemployable unless they’ve cultivated an entire network of people who owe them favors.
 Maybe one of them will actually help… if the outcome will prove advantageous for them.
-Like politicians, they can’t do their job because they’re always auditioning for the next job.
+Like politicians, they must do their job and be constantly auditioning for the next job.

-Patterns is somewhat compromised as well.
+Patterns has its own minor compromises.
 (Spoiler) It’s not as bad as Executive Suite, where June Allyson whines at William Holden all through the picture, even as we suspect that she’s just whipping him into the kind of frenzy that will win him the top slot in that furniture company.
 There’s a country club in your future, June!
-In Patterns Beatrice Straight’s Nancy Staples stays supportive and cool all the way through, encouraging Fred to follow his best judgment.
+In Patterns, Beatrice Straight’s Nancy Staples stays supportive and cool all the way through, encouraging Fred to follow his best judgment.
 But when her man balks at the gate, claiming that he wants to quit, Mrs. Staples becomes a tiger, asking why Fred didn’t object to her showing Ramsey his report, and why he didn’t object sooner or louder.
 ‘Stop fooling yourself that you’re going to shortchange us on account of abstract ethics.’
 Nancy says, without saying it out loud.
-She and Fred want the big reward, ‘to get in the capital gains bracket.’
+She and Fred want the big reward, ‘to get into the capital gains bracket.’

 It’s like Luke Skywalker confronting Darth Vader, and instead of lopping off each other’s heads they realize that they’re a lot alike, and should team up to fulfill their destinies.
 Things can be awfully plush in this profit center, you know.
 Staples gets to take on top responsibilities and maintain his pride and sense of moral superiority.
 Bill Briggs?
 Who’s Bill Briggs?
 It’s not difficult to read the ‘moral confrontation’ as just another psychic pressure valve, to allow Fred and Ramsey to go forward, with the Ethical Slate wiped clean.
 They just needed closure.